 - The network address is not passed to the IO device on every cycle, but only at first start up.
 Parameters are stored in the IO device memory and re-used.
 This may save several seconds.

 - IO Devices announce their readiness to establish communication instead of waiting for the IO Controller to search.
 It is possible to save up to one second this way.

-From the OEM/end user point of view, a number of other optimizations are possible.
-For example, start-up can also be reduced through the use of suitable hardware.
-Wireless may also help, either through keeping communication up all the time or by establishing communication in advance of ‘power on’.
-However, wireless requires additional planning effort and care.
+From the OEM/end-user point of view, a number of other optimizations are possible.
+For example, start up can also be reduced through the use of suitable hardware.
+Wireless may also help, either by keeping communication up all the time or by establishing communication in advance of ‘power on’.

 The openness of Ethernet guarantees easy access from anywhere in the world using readily available tools such as web browsers.
 This great advantage has implications for the security of networks across the enterprise.

 PROFINET addresses these sometimes critical security issues in various ways, as defined in a special security specification: